 The Smith report indicates one of the nails was affixed to the base of the proximal phalange (or phalanx) bone, which is the third bone of each human finger.
 See graphic identifying hand bones.
 The proximal phalange joins the metacarpal bone at the knuckle.
 Two points: a) the research from Dr. Zugibe indicates that a crucifixion victim with feet resting upon a support could be nailed through the hands and b) the Romans also used ropes to bind their victims to the cross.
 Could both nails and ropes be used in conjunction?
-The answer is we really don't have enough evidence to positively say how the Romans bound their victims to the cross as we lack sufficient archaeological evidence.
+The answer is we really don't have enough evidence to positively say how the Romans the Romans bound their victims to the cross as we lack sufficient archaeological evidence.
 It could be ropes, nails, or some combination thereof.
-In the case of ropes binding the arms to the cross with nails through the hands, the nails would not bear weight and serve the sole purpose of holding the hands in place (i.e., to restrict the victim's freedom of movement on the cross) plus increase the victim's suffering.
+In the case of ropes binding the arms to the cross with nails through the hands, the nails would serve the sole purpose of holding the hands in place (i.e., to restrict the victim's freedom of movement on the cross and thereby increase the victim's suffering).
 The point being that the mere fact that the location of the nail in the hand was not one that could support the full weight of the victim's body is not a reason, by itself, to dismiss the possibility of a crucifixion.
 The report of Dr. Smith doesn't address the potential use of ropes during crucifixion.
 No facts in her report cancel out the possibility of crucifixion in the case of the oldest skeleton found at the Abba Tomb.

 Let's turn the question around and approach the issue from a different angle.
 The report makes no attempt to explain the elephant in the room.
 How does Dr. Smith explain the circumstances of this individual being buried with two nails stuck into his hands in the absence of crucifixion?
-They stuck two nails in his hands then chopped off his head for laughs?
+They chopped off his head then stuck two nails in his hands for laughs?
 Further, one of the iron nails was bent meaning it had been nailed into something (such as a cross beam).
 The report rests its conclusion on the failure of the nails to pierce bone without any reasoning or facts on why nail must pierce bone in order to confirm a case of crucifixion.
 All the academic research admits over and over that we have very little hard evidence on the exact method by which Romans crucified their victims.
 History offers us no data outside of the Abba Tomb demonstrating exactly where the Romans placed nails in the hands (if at all) during crucifixion and, further, what damage to the bones one might expect to find.
 Again, no one has ever found a skeleton from the Roman period with nails affixed to bones of the hand so on what basis does the report conclude the nail must pierce bone in the case of crucifixion?
 Clearly, there is no factual basis for this conclusion.

-Gender of the Older Skeleton
+Sex of the Older Skeleton

 Unfortunately, I am not finished railing against the report of Dr. Smith.
 In fact, Dr. Smith made a second questionable conclusion in her report that I find more troubling than the first.
 The report indicates that the partial remains of four individuals were found inside the ossuary: two adults and two children.
 The first adult was age 25-40 and the second older, showing signs of arthritis.
 The older adult was the one who had been beheaded with the nails through the hands.
 As to gender, the report concludes the younger individual was male and states the following about the older individual.